Cybersecurity is Not a Device – Why You Need More than a Firewall to Protect Your Home Network

 When you’re outside the confines of the corporate office or need extra privacy and cybersecurity in your digital life, you must do more to protect against cyber risk.
 A few strategic, non-invasive measures – not more security appliances – can provide the protection you need.

-That starts with securing your home network and each device that connects to it.
+That starts with securing your home network security and each device that connects to it.
 Access rights and potential password compromise should also be assessed then hardened with dual-factor authentication and an encrypted password vault.
 Finally, you must extend that cloak of protection to your cloud accounts.

 Importantly, these measures can be blended invisibly and seamlessly into your everyday life, delivering peace of mind – anytime, anywhere.
 No one should need to step foot in your home to assess your cybersecurity posture or install a piece of hardware.